 - Provide each participant with a trial information card and inform them to keep this with them at all times and present to any attending clinical team responsible for the care of their ulcer.
-The card will advise the attending clinical team to contact the research team should the following occur: - the index ulcer heals, in order that an appointment can be arranged with a blinded assessor or participant ID number will be provided during randomisation.
+The card will advise the attending clinical team to contact the research team should the following occur: - the index ulcer heals, in order that an appointment can be arranged with a blinded assessor or - there are any further infections suspected (index ulcer or any other DFU), to ensure that compliance with sampling strategy is maintained (from 10th October 2022, any wound samples taken from ulcers requiring further sampling will be as per local guidelines and clinical judgement). - Provide each participant with an Antibiotic Diary for them to log all antibiotics prescribed to them. - Ensure that participants are notified of their appointment dates. - Notify the participant's GP of participation in the trial.

+Following participant randomisation, CTRU will fax or email a Participant Randomisation Notification to the member of the research team member who randomised the participant.
+The participant ID number will be provided during randomisation.
 This should be added to the consent and relevant CRFs.

-- ii) there are any further infections suspected (index ulcer or any other DFU), to ensure that compliance with sampling strategy is maintained. - Provide each participant with an Antibiotic Diary for them to log all antibiotics prescribed to them. - Ensure that participants are notified of their appointment dates. - Notify the participant's GP of participation in the trial.

-Following participant randomisation, CTRU will fax or email a Participant Randomisation Notification to the member of the research team member who randomised the participant.
-The